readysettech/readyset/jepsen/README.md

 SSHing into a pool of nodes to set up the database, then issuing commands to the nodes over the network.
-To test a full high-availability configuration, you need a minimum of 6 nodes: one for each of the load balancer, upstream DB, consul, and `readyset-server`, and two for the ReadySet adapters.
+To test a full high-availability configuration, you need a minimum of 6 nodes: one for each of the load balancer, upstream DB, consul, and `readyset-server`, and two for the Readyset adapters.

 During development of these Jepsen tests, I set up a cluster of 6 EC2 instances using the AWS console then installed Tailscale on them.
 This was the simplest